 Staying well hydrated requires conscious effort.
 In general, follow these guidelines to ensure that you’re getting enough fluids:

-Drink by Schedule, Not by Thirst: If you feel thirsty, there’s a good chance you’re already dehydrated.
+Drink by schedule, not by thirst.
+If you feel thirsty, there’s a good chance you’re already dehydrated.
 If this happens to you often, consider implementing rituals to drink water several times a day.
-For example, you can decide to drink a glass with every meal, at the top of every hour or when you wake up in the morning and before you go to sleep at night (as long as this doesn’t make you wake up in the middle of the night to urinate).
+For example, you can decide to drink a glass with every meal, at the end of every hour or when you wake up in the morning and before you go to sleep at night (as long as this doesn’t make you wake up in the middle of the night to urinate).

 Load up on water-rich foods.
 Don’t overlook food as a good source of hydration.
 It’s estimated that most of us get 80 percent of the water we need from drinking fluids and 20 percent from food.
 Some of the most hydrating foods are fresh, juicy fruits (such as apples, berries, coconuts, grapefruits, kiwis and watermelons) and raw, green vegetables (like bok choy, broccoli, cabbage, celery, escarole and spinach).
 Water-based, clear soups (think vegetable soup) are also a good food source.

 Monitor your urine color.
 The kidneys produce darker-colored urine when they don’t have adequate water, so mid- to dark-colored urine is a good sign that you need to drink more fluids.
 The ideal color of urine is clear or light yellow.
 (Contingent on heart and kidney function.)